CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/15.release-notes/default.md

 *   Provides support for Cold, TBC and Warm Migration to VMware Cloud Director.
 *   Highly efficient, proprietary, data transport for Cold, TBC and Warm migration.
 *   WAN disconnects lasting more than 2 minutes will be recovered.
+*   Static IP support is provided during migration on VC-VCD.

 This release of HDM supports limited concurrency on VMware Cloud Director platform.
 We recommend no more than 4 concurrent VM migrations.